 Observatory certified watches were once the most prestigious timekeepers available, having been tested for days in a multitude of positions and conditions.
 Amongst the most famous was the Kew Observatory, located in Richmond, a suburb of London.
-Sometimes known as Kew-Teddington, the observatory’s chronometer certificates were a badge of honour for Rolex in the early 20th century, helping cement its reputation as a maker of precision watches.
+The observatory’s chronometer certificates were a badge of honour for watch and clockmakers in the 19th and early 20th centuries, helping cement its reputation as a maker of precision watches.

 Built in 1769 for King George III, the observatory started testing timepieces in the 1850s, giving rise to the Kew “A” certificate, awarded to watches with top class timing results.
-In fact, the all-time record for an observatory watch was set there in 1936, when an Omega pocket watch cal.
+Chronometer tests at the observatory continued until 1912, when the testing process was moved to the National Physical Laboratory at nearby Teddington.
+It was at Kew-Teddington that the all-time record for an observatory watch was set, when in 1936 an Omega pocket watch cal.
 47.7 regulated by Alfred Jaccard scored 97.8 points out of 100.

-In short, the Kew Observatory sits near the pinnacle in the destination hall of fame for watch nerds.
+In short, the Kew Observatory sits near the pinnacle in the destination hall of fame for watch nerds as the birthplace of observatory trials.
 And it’s now been turned into a lavish mansion, available for rent at monthly lease of £37,500.

-After the testing of watches stopped in the 1970s during the Quartz Crisis, the Kew Observatory ceased operations in 1981 and was returned to the Crown Estate, reverting to its original name of the King’s Observatory.
+After chronometer testing moved to Teddington, the Kew Observatory was handed over to the Met Office, the national weather service of the UK.
+But operations there ceased in 1981 and the building was returned to the Crown Estate, reverting to its original name of the King’s Observatory.
 Its premises were converted into offices, before being turned into a residence in 2014.
 With extensive renovations complete, the King’s Observatory is now one large cheque away from becoming a home.

 Just nine miles from central London, or about 40 minutes by Maybach or Rolls-Royce, the King’s Observatory sits in Old Deer Park, within the grounds of The Royal Mid-Surrey Golf Course.
 A Grade 1 listed building, meaning it is protected by law because of its historic and architectural interest, the Palladian-style mansion has three floors, served by a lift, with an area of 6537 sq ft, or 607.3 sq m.